 If you're a small enough business, managing the first eight things on this list manually, with spreadsheets and notebooks, is doable.
 But as your business grows, you'll spend more time on inventory than you do on your business, or risk your stock getting out of control.
 Good inventory management software makes all these tasks easier.
-Before you choose a software solution, make sure you understand what you need, that it provides you with the analytics important to your business, and that it's easy to use.
+Before you choose a software solution, make sure you understand what you need, that it provides the analytics important to your business and that it's easy to use.

 10. Use technology that integrates well.